alec-borman/TenutoNotationLanguage/README.md

 *   🌊 `style=concrete`: The Schaefferian Model.
 Maps raw audio buffer slices to alphanumeric text.
 Applies `.slice(N)` granular chopping and `.stretch` phase-vocoding directly from the text timeline.

 ### 2. Tenuto Studio Architecture (TSA) & Generative Ergonomics
-Tenuto was explicitly engineered to be the ultimate target language for Large Language Models (LLMs) and Agentic workflows.
+Tenuto was explicitly engineered to be the ultimate target language for Agentic workflows.
-*   **Token-Efficient "Sticky State":** A stateful cursor persists attributes (duration, octave, velocity) until explicitly mutated.
+*   **Token-Efficiency (Sticky State):** A stateful cursor persists attributes (duration, octave, velocity) until explicitly mutated.
 This compresses data by up to 90%, averaging just **15-25 tokens per measure**.
 *   **Agentic REPL & JSON Diagnostics:** If an AI hallucinates mathematically invalid code, the runtime does not crash.
 It returns a structured JSON payload detailing the mathematical deficit, allowing the LLM to autonomously self-correct.
 *   **Auto-Padding Polyphony:** The compiler features a fail-safe that intercepts broken multi-voice math, dynamically injecting invisible rests to balance the grid and preserve the compile process.